-By working with a freelance reviewer, you can elevate the quality of your creative elements.
+By working with a freelance copy editor, you can elevate the quality of your creative elements.
 Whether you are working as an individual or managing a team, the extra set of eyes will make you feel more confident before you publish (unlike the $250,000 Metropolitan Transportation Authority gaffe).

 It’s easy to get tunnel vision when reviewing your own work.
 That’s why I work with creatives to give them an outside perspective.
 Otherwise, you may find yourself publishing while weary and cross-eyed.